CR1337/ilda-viewer/README.md

 ## Contribution

 I would like to add a shader to make the 3D view look more like a real laser projection.
 If you want to give it a try, feel free to fork the project and submit a pull request. 🙂

+## License
+This project is licensed under the GNU Affero General Public License v3.0 (AGPLv3).
+See the [LICENSE](./LICENSE) file for details.